jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

   – By default to create an empty string: std::string my_string_var;
   – With a specified number of instances of a single char: std::string my_string_var2(10, ' ');
   – From another string: std::string my_string_var3(my_string_var2);
-- The notation my_string_var.size() is a call to a function size that is defined as a member function of the string class.
-There is an equivalent member function called length.
+- The notation my_string_var.size() is a call to a function *size* that is defined as a member function of the string class.
+There is an equivalent member function called *length*.
 -  Input to string objects through streams (e.g. reading from the keyboard or a file) includes the following steps:
   1. The computer inputs and discards white-space characters, one at a time, until a non-white-space character is found.
   2. A sequence of non-white-space characters is input and stored in the string.
 This overwrites anything that was already in the string.